syncfusion-content/maui-docs/MAUI/Maps/tooltip.md

 # Tooltip in MAUI Maps (SfMaps)

-Tooltip is used to indicate the shape, bubble, marker information during the tap, or click interaction.
+Tooltip is used to indicate the shape, bubble, marker information during the tap, or hover interactions.
 This section helps to learn about how to show tooltip for the shapes, bubbles, and markers in the maps and customize them.

 ## Tooltip for the shapes